stacksgov/resources/README.md

 - [updates](https://github.com/stacksgov/updates): regularly published updates to share the latest progress of the governance project with the community
 - [proposals](https://github.com/stacksgov/proposals): stores miscellaneous governance proposals [as issues](https://github.com/stacksgov/proposals/issues) for consideration and potential adoption

-## Blockstack Community Forum
+## Stacks Community Forum

-See the [Blockstack Forum - Governance Working Group category](https://forum.blockstack.org/c/Working-Groups/governance/) for posts related to the initiative.
+See the [Stacks Forum - Governance Working Group category](https://forum.stacks.org/c/Working-Groups/governance/) for posts related to the initiative.

 # Licensing